samallenonline/CS3300-003-Kigo/kigo-documentation/README.md

 - **Testing and Deployment:** Final integration and testing ensured adequate operation before deploying the app.

+### Comments and Logic:

+**Code Comments:**

+- Effective comments are consistently present across the codebase and offer insight into the purpose of key methods, functions, and components.
+- Backend and frontend files include comments explaining core logic, such as route handling and component functionality, to ensure clarity for future developers.

+### Logic Structure:

+The codebase adheres to modular design principles:

+- Each Java class encapsulates a specific functionality (ex.
+Spotify data retrieval, lyric processing).
+- Node.js handles API requests as separate routes, ensuring a clean and scalable structure.
+- React components follow a logical hierarchy, with state management for user data and dynamic rendering for haikus.

 ## Architecture Overview

 Kigo follows a modular architecture with the following components: